hnsdomains/docs/deploying-ens-on-a-private-chain.md

-# Deploying ENS on a Private Chain
+# Deploying HNS on a Private Chain

-If you’d like to deploy ENS on your own network, or deploy your own copy of ENS on a public network, this guide shows you how.
+If you’d like to deploy HNS on your own network, or deploy your own copy of ENS on a public network, this guide shows you how.
 If you want to use an existing ENS deployment, see [Resolving Names](dapp-developer-guide/resolving-names.md), [Managing Names](dapp-developer-guide/managing-names.md), and [Registering & Renewing Names](dapp-developer-guide/registering-and-renewing-names.md) instead.

 On this page we will use Javascript, Web3, and [Hardhat](https://hardhat.org/) with npm for simplicity.
 You will find a complete migration file example [at the bottom of this page](deploying-ens-on-a-private-chain.md#migration-file-example).